Skip to Content

 Many clients believe they can speak English well enough for the interview.
 However, to ensure that the asylum officer correctly understands you, it is wise to find a competent interpreter.

 Not having an interpreter may hurt your case, and some interpreters may unknowingly hurt your case by not interpreting or translating correctly.
-An experienced asylum attorney usually has a list of interpreters they feel are competent to interpret during your asylum interview.
+An asylum attorney usually has a list of interpreters they feel are competent to interpret during your asylum interview.

 Yes, you can apply for asylum regardless of your immigration status.
 However, you must apply for asylum no later than a year after being in the United States.
+Prompt action is vital, as it preserves your eligibility and strengthens your case.
+An asylum lawyer from Yekrangi & Associates can help undocumented individuals understand their rights and think through a plan to address their legal standing, increasing the probability of a successful asylum application.

 Can a Minor Apply for Asylum?